TomfromBerlin/bashrc/README.md

 --------------------------------------------------------------------------------------------------------------------------
 Phew.
 This gets bigger than I originally thought.
 Actually I only wanted to backup the configuration of my bash and now this...

 My [.bashrc](/.bashrc) and its associated files.

 It produces a simple but nice output and is suitable for the average user.
 If you want more functionality while using e.g. GitHub then you should look for other repos like [Voku/dotfiles](../../../../../voku/dotfiles).

 Some comments in these files as well as some screen outputs are in German.
 Maybe someday I will implement some code to have the output according to the system language or translate everything into English.
 For now, you can translate it yourself if you want, or just live with the sauerkraut.
 It really could be worse.

 Suggestions are always welcome.
 If errors occur, I would be grateful for information on this and will take them into account accordingly.

-## Instructions
+## System requirements

-1. **Backup your current ~/.bashrc** e.g. with `mv -iv ~/.bashrc ~/bashrc.old` or `cp -i ~/.bashrc ~/bashrc.old`.
-2. Download the repo as zip-file and extract the content into your home folder.
-You will then find a new directory named `main-bashrc`.
-Copy the files mentioned below to `~/` (your home) and `~/.shellcfg/` respectively.
-Perhaps the directory `~/.shellcfg/` needs to be created because it probably doesn't already exist.
-Overwrite existing files.
-If you cannot see the dot-files and the .shellcfg-directory in your favorite file manager, you need to enable "Show hidden files". (**Do not forget to backup your current files.** Just saying!)
-3. Start an interactive shell (means: open a terminal).
+This piece is intented to run on a Linux box with Bourne Again Shell (bash) as the default interactive shell.
+However, it may work with other shells (see section [what the (s)hell](/README.md#what-the-shell)) and should work with bash compatible shells.

 You will only need the follwing files:

 + [~/.bashrc](/.bashrc) (necessary)
 + [~/.logo](/.logo) (optional)
 + [~/.shellcfg/alias](/.shellcfg/alias) (necessary for full functionality)
-+ [~/.shellcfg/colors](/.shellcfg/colors) (optional, necessary for color prompt)
++ [~/.shellcfg/colors](/.shellcfg/colors) (optional, necessary for color prompt and other color gimmicks)
-+ [~/.shellcfg/functions](/.shellcfg/functions) (necessary for full functionality)
++ [~/.shellcfg/functions](/.shellcfg/functions) (necessary for enhanced functionality)
 + [~/.shellcfg/what_shell](/.shellcfg/what_shell) (see also [what-the-(s)hell section](/README.md#what-the-(s)hell) below)

 If any of these files are missing, the shell will still work.
-However, under certain circumstances (e.g., your `/etc/bash.bashrc` as well as your `~/.profile` don't contain alias definitions or functions) no or at least lesser [aliases](/.shellcfg/alias) or [functions](/.shellcfg/functions) will then be declared.
+However, under certain circumstances (e.g., your `/etc/bash.bashrc` as well as your `~/.profile` don't contain alias definitions or functions) no or at least lesser [aliases](/.shellcfg/alias) or [functions](/.shellcfg/functions) will then be available.
 If [/.shellcfg/colors](/.shellcfg/colors) is missing, the prompt will still appear colored (lack of color support should be the exception), but customization will be more challenging, since you need to use color codes (see section about [configuration of the prompt](/README.md#configure-your-prompt-conveniently)).

 Other things that come with the zip file may also be important, but not required, e.g., the README.md you are reading right now.

+## Instructions

+1. **Backup your current ~/.bashrc** e.g. with `mv -iv ~/.bashrc ~/bashrc.old` or `cp -i ~/.bashrc ~/bashrc.old`.
+2. Download the repo as zip-file and extract the content into your home folder.
+You will then find a new directory named `main-bashrc`.
+3. Copy the files mentioned above to `~/` (your home) and `~/.shellcfg/` respectively.
+Perhaps the directory `~/.shellcfg/` needs to be created because it probably doesn't already exist.
+Overwrite existing files.
+If you cannot see the dot-files and the .shellcfg-directory in your favorite file manager, you need to enable "Show hidden files". (**Do not forget to backup your current files.** Just saying!)
+4. Start an interactive shell (means: open a terminal).

 If something goes wrong, it's no drama.
 Just rename your backup files to their original names and you'll be fine.